Martyrs' shrines (China): History

-In China, there were ancestral shrines dedicated to loyal subjects and martyrs, and the names of the shrines were given by Emperor.
-The Fayuan Temple in Beijing was built by Emperor Taizong of Tang to commemorate the martyrs who died in the Eastern Expedition Goguryeo, and was originally called Jienzhongsa Temple, but was renamed Fayuan Temple in Qing dynasty.
+In China, there were ancestral shrines dedicated to loyal subjects and martyrs, and the names of the shrines were given by the emperor.
+The Fayuan Temple in Beijing was built by Emperor Taizong of the Tang to commemorate the martyrs who died in his Eastern Expedition to Goguryeo.

-This practice of building shrines to honor loyal and martyred soldiers and then having them named by the Monarch also spread to other regions in the Chinese cultural sphere such as the Korean Peninsula and Vietnam.
-After the end of the monarchy in these areas, the hero shrines were installed by the government.
+This practice of building shrines to honor loyal and martyred soldiers, and then having them named by the monarch, also spread to other regions in the East Asian cultural sphere.
+After the decline of autocratic power, the hero shrines were maintained or installed by the government.

-Hero shrines in various places
+Martyrs' shrines across the world

-Mainland China
+China

 According to the statistics of the Ministry of the Interior of the Republic of China in 1942, more than 600 counties and cities in mainland China had already set up loyalty shrines, mostly consisting of the old Confucius Temple, Guandi Temple, City God Temple, Jizo Temple, Dongyue Temple, and even Shuangzhong Temple, Wuhou Temple, and other temples with small temples attached to them for worship.
-The Capital Loyalty Shrine could not be built because of the war against Japan, even before the Nationalist government moved to Taiwan.
+The Capital Loyalty Shrine could not be built because of the Second Sino-Japanese War, even before the Nationalist government moved to Taiwan.

+In the People's Republic of China, the title of martyr is bestowed alongside enshrinement to a martyrs' shrine.

 Although there were many martyrs' shrines built in China, some collapsed due to disrepair and others were destroyed during the Cultural Revolution.

+Within mainland China, there exist many martyrs' shrines in which soldiers and other war heroes of China have been enshrined, from conflicts such as the Second Sino-Japanese War.
+These include: